bragerosberg/image-renamer-clip-trimmer/README.md

 ```

 ### Video trimming
-Select your video file extension (e.g. mp4) and the file path to where they are located, the start second and how long of a clip you want.

-If you have downloaded your favorite copyright free videos, but there is always an intro you want to cut out you can trim the videos to start from a desired beginning (e.g. 40 seconds into the clip), and how much of the remaining you want.
-If you do not update the `setDuration` you will get the next 2 minutes/ the rest.
+Enter the file `trimMP4.ts` and navigate to the declared variables on line 15 & 16.
+These are the variables, and their intended usage:
+- `startTime`: when do you want the new start time to be (hh:mm:ss) (e.g. 00:00:00)

+ - `clipDuration`: how long do you want the clip to be in seconds (e.g. 30)

-Running the script would then update a set of clips to be the following (as example):
+Running the script, `npm run trim`, would update the list of videos added to the `/media` folder and convert them into clips like the following (_see example below_):
 ```
-copyRightFreeClip.mp4 (duration 8:25) --> copyRightFreeClip.mp4 (duration 2:00)
+copyRightFreeClip.mp4 (duration 8:25) --> copyRightFreeClip.mp4 (duration 0:30)
-anotherCopyRightFreeClip.mp4 (duration 2:55) --> anotherCopyRightFreeClip.mp4 (duration 2:00)
+anotherCopyRightFreeClip.mp4 (duration 2:55) --> anotherCopyRightFreeClip.mp4 (duration 0:30)
-lastCopyRightFreeClip.mp4 (duration 4:56) --> lastCopyRightFreeClip.mp4 (duration 2:00)
+lastCopyRightFreeClip.mp4 (duration 4:56) --> lastCopyRightFreeClip.mp4 (duration 0:30)
 ```

 # Get in Touch With me